RafaySystems/terraform-provider-rafay/docs/resources/taggroup.md

 ***Required***

-- `tags` - (Map of String) Tags are key/value pairs that are attached to the object.
+- `tags` - (Block List) Tags are key/value pairs that are attached to the object.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`